 Where Should I Store Produce?

-Storing Produce in the Refrigerator
+Store Produce Properly in the Refrigerator

 Most produce stays at peak freshness when stored in the produce drawers of your refrigerator (set to 40F or below).
 Place your produce in plastic bags with holes, for adequate air flow.
 Be careful not to cram too much produce in your drawer.
 Packing items in too tightly can cause your food to rot faster.